psaltisa/psaltisa.github.io/_pages/reaction-networks.md

 - Student B is an observational astronomer and has measured the abundances of Galactic metal-poor stars
 - Postdoc C works in nuclear theory and has implemented a new Equation of State (EoS) to be used in NS and SN simulations

 GCE, new yields

 What do they all have in common?
 Their results are inteconnected using nuclear reaction networks!

 Networks can be found everywhere, they are groups of interconnected things.
 The most common example is *social networks*, your family, friends, colleagues and the rest of the people you are interacting socially (nowadays there are also virtual counterparts of these networks).

-Similarly, thermonuclear reaction networks connect nuclei via (you guessed it) nuclear reactions.
+Similarly, thermonuclear reaction networks connect nuclei via (you guessed it) nuclear reactions (or other nuclear processes).

 We will discuss how these reactions enter the network, when they matter and when they don't.